 “The right product, location and timing will help to boost the area.
 We believe Ayer Keroh has good prospects, as it is surrounded by government institutions and industrial hubs,” says Mohd Fiqri.

 NCT Group’s other upcoming project is in Batang Kali, Selangor.
-Yap says a liquidator approached it to revive the 665 plots of abandoned bungalow land because of its reputation as a white knight for abandoned projects.
+Yap says a liquidator approached it to revive the 665 plots of abandoned bungalow land (200 acres) because of its reputation as a white knight for abandoned projects.

 The development is five minutes from Batang Kali town centre and 15 minutes from Gohtong Jaya.
 The target market are locals and those working in Gohtong Jaya.